pacs-course/PACS_PROJECT/README.md

 NOTE: MySQL's validate_password plugin is installed by default.
 This will require that passwords contain at least one upper case letter, one lower case letter, one digit, and one special character, and that the total password length is at least 8 characters.

-8)Install the connector:
+8)Exit and install the connector and the library:
+  > exit
-  > yum install mysql-connector-odbc
+  > sudo yum install mysql-connector-odbc
+  > sudo yum install mysql-devel